node-red/node-red.github.io/docs/user-guide/projects/index.md

 `package.json` file, each in a different state:

  - `node-red-node-mysql` is not currently installed
- - `node-red-node-random` is in used by the current flow
+ - `node-red-node-random` is used by the current flow
  - `node-red-node-rbe` is listed, but is unused by the current flow

 Finally `node-red-node-smooth` provides a node that is used by the current flow,